databudd/catchthemapples/README.md

-# catchthemapples
+# Catch them Apples
-A game built on python (pygame) with the help of chatgpt
+A game built on python (pygame) with the help of chatgpt.